homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 docker exec crowdsec cscli bouncers add crowdsecBouncer
 ```

-This should provide you with the alpha-numeric key.
+This should provide you with the Crowdsec API key.
 As mentioned in the previous post, you can specify the `TODO_CROWDSEC_BOUNCER_API_KEY` environment variable in a `.env` in the same directory as your docker compose file.

 # Part 2: Setting up Crowdsec Traefik plugin